 An impairment may not have a substantial effect on ability to carry out a particular normal day-to-day activity in isolation.
 However, its effects on more than one activity, taken together, could result in an overall substantial adverse effect (para B4 of 2011 Guidance).
 For example a person with breathing difficulties could experience minor effects on ability to carry out a number of activities such as getting washed and dressed, going for a walk and travelling on public transport, but taken together the cumulative result would amount to a substantial adverse effect (para B5).

-If a person has more than one impairment (eg stammering plus something else), one can look at whether the impairments together have a substantial effect (para B6 of 2011 Guidance).
+If a person has more than one impairment (eg stammering plus something else), one can look at whether the impairments together have a substantial effect.
+Para B6 of the 2011 Guidance is interesting in using a “slight” effect on speech as one of the two impairments:

 If a person who stammers also has social anxiety disorder, the cumulative effect would be taken into account.